Novel BTK Degrader Shows Activity in CLL/SLL Regardless of Mutation Status

 Current findings from the phase 1/2 CaDAnCe-101 trial show no predictive factors of improved responses with BGB-16673 in patients with CLL or SLL.

-In a conversation with CancerNetwork® at the 2025 European Hematology Association Congress, Lydia Scarfò, MD, spoke about the potential advantages that BGB-16673, an investigational BTK degrader, may offer compared with other treatment modalities in relapsed/refractory chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL).
+In a conversation with CancerNetwork® at the European Hematology Association 2025 Congress, Lydia Scarfò, MD, spoke about the potential advantages that BGB-16673, an investigational Bruton tyrosine kinase (BTK) degrader, may offer compared with other treatment modalities in relapsed/refractory chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL).
 She spoke in the context of findings from the phase 1/2 CaDAnCe-101 trial (NCT05006716) assessing the agent among patients with relapsed/refractory CLL/SLL that she presented at the congress.

-According to Scarfò, a physician scientist at the B-cell Neoplasia Unit, and an assistant professor of at the Università Vita-Salute San Raffaele in Milano, Italy, BGB-16673 demonstrated a “reassuring” ability to target BTK for degradation in both wild-type and mutated proteins.
+According to Scarfò, a physician-scientist at the B-Cell Neoplasia Unit and an assistant professor at the Università Vita-Salute San Raffaele in Milan, Italy, BGB-16673 demonstrated a “reassuring” ability to target BTK for degradation in both wild-type and mutated proteins.
 Additionally, regarding potential subgroup benefits, she stated that no specific predictive factors of response were identified at the time of analysis.
-She noted that investigators continue to evaluate mutational statuses as patients continue to enroll onto the trial.
+She noted that investigators continue to evaluate mutational statuses as patients continue to enroll in the trial.

 Data from the CaDAnCe-101 trial showed that among 66 evaluable patients with CLL or SLL, BGB-16673 produced an overall response rate of 84.8%, which included partial responses in 66.7% and a complete response (CR) or CR with incomplete marrow recovery in 4.5%.